 - That the name of God and his doctrine be not blasphemed.”
 1Timothy 6:1

-- For somewhere he has spoken about the seventh day in these words: “On the seventh day God rested from all his works.”
+- For somewhere, he has spoken about the seventh day in these words: “On the seventh day, God rested from all his works.”
 Hebrews 4:4 NIV.
-There remains, then, a Sabbath-rest for the people of God; for anyone who enters God’s rest also rests from their works, just as God did from his.
+There remains a Sabbath rest for the people of God; anyone who enters God’s rest also rests from their works, just as God did from his.
 Hebrews 4:9-10 NIV

 - You shall not kill.”
 Romans 13:9